cestella/cestella.github.io/_posts/2018-01-22-ethereum-blockchain-analysis.markdown

 * It's moving away from a proof of work model, which results in huge energy consumption
 * Gathering transaction data from [geth](https://github.com/ethereum/go-ethereum/wiki/geth), the ethereum node, is do-able via a JSON-RPC interface they provide.

+The thing that I like the most, however, is that it seems to be a multi-use chain.
+You see a lot happening on this blockchain:

+* Cat breeding games
+* A proper cryptocurrency (named Ether)
+* Other cryptocurrencies (e.g.  [ERC-20](https://en.wikipedia.org/wiki/ERC20)) and [initial coin offerings](https://en.wikipedia.org/wiki/Initial_coin_offering)

+This seems like an ideal place to look for some analytics that might yield insights on how this chain works on a day-to-day basis.
+And, most interestingly to investors, how changes in how usage might impact price.

 The Tale of Two Users
 ---